eyedeekay/apt-now-history/README.md

 technically need to support ftp or git, as long as a way of transferring the repository to the remote storage service can be included in the program.

+**IMPORTANT:** When cloning this repository, be sure to specify "-b master" or you'll be cloning my live copy.
+I'm working on moving them to a separate instance and the gh-pages will be cleaned and become the de-facto master.

 Use Cases
 ---------